http4ts/http4ts/website/docs/welcome/runtime-independence.md

 sidebar_label: Runtime Independence
 ---

+> ⚠️ This section is a work in progress.

+* Add serverless environment

 http4ts' core functionality does not have any dependencies to node.js packages.
 All the code in the core of http4ts has written by standard javascript utilities.
 Here are some of the examples:

 * Core module doesn't use node.js' `IncomingMessage` or `ServerResponse` types as request and responses.
 Instead, it defines runtime independent request and response types.